 The 1980s saw PCOL purchase a building at 513 S. Bloomington Street, a defunct gas station, which became the new headquarters.
 An adjacent building at 511 S. Bloomington Street was acquired in 1998 for conversion to administrative and training space.
 The old gas station was demolished, and a new four bay ambulance station with crew quarters was completed in 2000, fulfilling the vision of then Executive Director Dawn Broughton.

 Expansion was not limited to the southern areas of Putnam County.
 Beginning in 2003, Operation Life was located in Roachdale for four years until the lease on the building they were housed in lapsed in 2007.
 Recognizing the need which already existed would increase with ongoing county growth, PCOL entered into a 30-year lease with Bainbridge and Community Volunteer Fire Department for the use of the east end of the department’s existing property and then built a new EMS structure.
-The station, completed in 2008, is staffed 18 out of every 24 hours by an advanced life support ambulance.
+The station, completed in 2008, is staffed with a paramedic level ambulance.

 After nearly four decades of utilizing various locations, PCOL constructed an EMS building in 2011 just north of downtown Cloverdale on land it had originally acquired years earlier.
 The facility constructed was larger than the Bainbridge facility, including twin ambulance bays and featured a natural gas driven emergency generator for uninterrupted operations during periods of inclement weather or large scale emergencies.